agentcontest/massim_2020/docs/scenario.md

   * __size__: bounds for the size of a tasks (i.e. number of blocks)
   * __duration__: bounds for a task's duration (i.e. number of steps)
   * __probability__: probability to create a new task in any step (0-1)
+  * __rewardDecay__: bounds for how many percent a task's current reward may decrease per step
+  * __lowerRewardLimit__: percentage of a task's initial reward after which the reward should not decrease anymore
+  * __distanceToTaskBoards__: minimum distance between task boards and goal zones
 * __events__:
   * __chance__: chance to generate an event in any step (0-100)
   * __radius__: bounds for the event radius